RE/MAX We Sell Paradise > Blog of Local Area > Weather and Climate > The EIGHT Climates of Costa Rica

 The charts below show monthly precipitation, in mm, for each of the three Costa Rican Tropical Climates.
 Note that as you move down, the dry season becomes more distinct and severe.

-Costa Rican city of Cartago experiences a borderline Temperate Climate due to its high elevation, nearing 1,500 metres.
+Cartago, Costa Rica, which experiences a borderline temperate Climate due to its high elevation.
+Source: Wikimedia.

 Global cities which are located in one of the same four Temperate Climate zones are Mexico City, Addis Ababa (Ethiopia), Amsterdam, London, Vancouver, Bogota, Tokyo, Durban, New Delhi and Melbourne.